tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-page.md

 In the confirmation page, you must capture the data you want to store in the database.
 This capture depends on the programming language you use.

 ## Considerations
-* If your site is restricted with _basic access authentication_ or similar, disable it for the confirmation url.
+* If your site is restricted with _basic access authentication_ or similar, disable it for the confirmation URL.
 * The IP associated with the confirmation URL should be public; do not use URL accessible from intranet or localhost.
 * If you're using HTTPS, you must have a valid certificate.
 * The format of your confirmation page must be `x-www-form-urlencoded`.